parakhiya/Named-Entity-Recognition-/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

 The data for this project was taken from kaggle datasets.
-The owner of the dataset is [student zero](https://www.kaggle.com/jixing475).
-You can find the dataset [here](https://www.kaggle.com/jixing475/mayo-clinic-primary-biliary-cirrhosis-data).
+The owner of the dataset is [Abhinav Walia](https://www.kaggle.com/abhinavwalia95).
+You can find the dataset [here](https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus).

 - Copyright 2020 @[Saurav Maheshkar](https://sauravmaheshkar.github.io/)
 - [MIT License](https://opensource.org/licenses/MIT)